 The Elopement Issue is all about inspiring you with all the different ways, the different journeys you can take to your elopement.
-Today’s styled shoot, a collaboration between photographer Jaz Anderson and stylist Minty Mary Pea, inspired Jaz to create a romantic, wintery elopement editorial from the way COVID-19 flipped weddings on their head.
+Today’s styled shoot, a collaboration between photographer Jaz Anderson of In the Mood for Love and stylist Minty Mary Pea, inspired Jaz to create a romantic, wintery elopement editorial from the way COVID-19 flipped weddings on their head.
 She shares “I like elopements and the way they allow intimacy and space for personality on one of the most important days for a couple.
 I wanted to explore that through this shoot by reflecting on how a couple might be if all the outside distractions involved in a wedding were stripped back to bring all focus on them and their connection.

 This editorial, for Jaz, was all about collaborating with a team of vendors who embodied Jaz’s own ideals of what an elopement should be.
 “After catching up with Laura of Minty Mary Pea Events over a coffee I not only knew she had to style this but I was so excited to have her on board.
 She loves elopements, her personality and positivity are so easy to get along with and her professionalism and experience meant she was an absolute breeze to plan this with (even last minute).”